Evolveum/midpoint-password-agent-ad/docs/development/commands.md

-# Usefull commands
+# Useful commands

-This is list of usefull commands during development (mainly inside Windows powershell).
+This is list of useful commands during development (mainly inside Windows powershell).

 ---